 Closing a credit card account can eventually hurt your credit score by reducing your average age of accounts.
 But because of her long credit history, Lintz is able to discard plastic she no longer wants and chase new rewards cards without significantly damaging her score.

-will dictate your score
+Your credit behavior will dictate your score

 With age comes fiscal responsibility, whether you’re a parent, a business owner, a globetrotting adventure seeker or all of the above.
 We often have to borrow to fund the things that make life worthwhile, and it can be overwhelming to keep up with so many bills to pay.
 However, solid financial habits go a long way toward building a credit score that stands the test of time.